“Is property division equal between the parties in Pennsylvania and New Jersey?”

 In New Jersey, the equitable distribution factors can be found at N.J.S.A.
 2(a):34-23.1.
 The New Jersey Statute lists 16 factors that the Court must consider in developing an equitable distribution award.
 Likewise, to Pennsylvania, the differential in earnings and/or earning capacity is a significant factor and often the health of the parties is another significant factor that the Courts take into very serious consideration in making their awards.
 New Jersey has a unique factor of “the extent one party deferred achieving their career goals” is to be considered by the court.

 Both States evaluate all the factors that the parties present to them in making decisions and as to what percentage of the marital estate each party would be entitled to receive at distribution.
 The attorney and the client need to present as many of the factors as possible that will benefit their position.

-David L. Ladov is a partner and co-chair of the Family Law Group at Obermayer Rebmann Maxwell & Hippel LLP.
+David L. Lavdov is a partner and co-chair of the Family Law Group at Obermayer Rebmann Maxwell & Hippel LLP.
 He focuses his practice on divorce, including custody, child support, equitable distribution, abuse and domestic relations.
 David can be reached at (267) 675-4976.
-View his firm website www.obermayerfamilylaw.com and his Divorce Magazine Profile.
+View his firm website here www.obermayer.com.